JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I finally completed the aoc day 04 part 1 and it's time to get some rest.
 Sextou!

 `Thoughts`: I think i improved my coding and thinking skills.

+### Day 42 August 11, 2021

+`Today's Progress`: I losted my notebook charger and that was sad because i lost few days of 100 days of code.
+But now i'm ok.
+Today, i started to learn how to use Minitest and begun to write tests for my aoc codes.

+`Thoughts`: Rspec or Minitest?